Madisonkanna/community-notes-react-suspense/lessons/lesson_6.md

-# Suspense with ac ustom hook
+# Suspense with a custom hook

 Create a `pokemon` resource hook.